 Albert C. Black Jr. Oak Cliff businessman.

 Regina Montoya Coggins.
-Former assistant to Bill Clinton for intergovernmental affairs.
+Former assistant to Bill Clinton.

 Scott Griggs.
-City Council member for District 1 since 2011, wearer of boots.
+City Council member for District 1 since 2011, saver of taxpayer money.

 Eric Johnson.
-Member of the Texas House of Representatives, choice of meddling "business elite."
+Member of the Texas House of Representatives, backed by meddling "business elite."

 Alyson Y. Kennedy.
 Candidate from the Socialist Workers Party, also ran for U.S. President.

 Debra L. McBee.
-AKA, Lynn McBee, the philanthropic powerhouse.
+AKA, Lynn McBee, philanthropist and Highland Park resident.

 Miguel E. Solis.
-Member of the Dallas ISD Board of Trustees since 2013.
+Member of the Dallas ISD Board of Trustees.

 Jason Villalba.
-Attorney, former member of the Texas House of Representatives.
+Attorney, former member of Texas House of Representatives.

 Sylvana Alonzo.
 Sister-in-law to former council member (and current candidate) Monica Alonzo.